united medicare advisors logo dark

 The good news is, depression can be easily treated and treatment is often successful.
 But it requires people to be open and honest about their feelings, especially to others.
 Part of being your own mental health advocate starts there.
 There are solutions and treatments available — but you first must seek them out.

-Does Medicare cover mental illness?
+Does Medicare cover treatment for mental illness?

 Medicare Part A